 The instructions have a control word that is used to mask elements that you do not want to compare.
 Mask means to cover up and not use when doing a compare.

 Here are the flag conditions when the time comparison instructions are used.

-The location for the real time clock values are located in the following memory area.
+The location for the real-time clock values is located in the following memory area.

 An error flag will be set if all of the masks are set in the control word.

 Our control word is set for #003E which will mask everything except for the seconds of the real-time clock.
 If the real-time clock seconds (A351) is greater than 30 then output 100.01 will then turn on.

 This instruction will compare two unsigned binary values and outputs the result to the flags in the auxiliary area.